What is 15% of $26? A Deep Dive into Percentages and Their Applications

 Percentage calculations are ubiquitous in everyday life.
 Here are some examples:

 - Sales Tax: Many countries add a sales tax to purchases.
-For instance, if the sales tax is 6%, you'd calculate 6% of the purchase price to determine the tax amount.
+To give you an idea, if the sales tax is 6%, you'd calculate 6% of the purchase price to determine the tax amount.

 - Discounts: Stores often offer discounts on products.
 A 20% discount on a $50 item would be calculated as 20% of $50.